 CASE STUDY · EST. 2011 · APAC

-The Australian Taxation Office had been running a scaled agile delivery programme across a major transformation initiative for several years.
+The Australian Taxation Office had been running a scaled agile delivery program across a major transformation initiative for several years, including Tax Time and Superannuation.
 When a new senior executive took oversight, they identified a disconnect between the programme’s delivery metrics and its stated purpose: faster delivery with better quality.
 Activity was being measured.
 Value was not.

-ZXM was engaged to map the programme’s delivery system, identify the structural conditions limiting performance, and provide recommendations to improve adaptability, throughput, and quality across the Agile Release Trains.
+ZXM was engaged to map the program’s delivery system, identify the structural conditions limiting performance, and provide recommendations to improve adaptability, throughput, and quality across their value streams.

 Reduce time to adapt to and incorporate change, particularly in a politically volatile environment.